nielssorensen/OpenEmu-wiki/NEW-UI-BUILD-(25TH-JAN-2012).md

 ###BLANK SLATE

-10 -	Make sure the heading (i.e. NeoGeo Pocket) and the text below are aligned as indicated by the red line.
+10 -	<strike>Make sure the heading (i.e. NeoGeo Pocket) and the text below are aligned as indicated by the red line.
 This applies to ALL blank slates not just NeoGeo of course.
-	This text is basically visually left-aligned with the dashed line box above..
+	This text is basically visually left-aligned with the dashed line box above..</strike>

 11 -	Make sure this body-text (see red arrow) has an RGB text colour of #dbdbdb (just double checking this)..